Mansfield Independent School District

 Mansfield Independent School District is a school district headquartered in Mansfield, Texas, United States.

 MISD serves Mansfield and portions of the cities of Grand Prairie, Arlington, and Burleson.
 A small portion of Cedar Hill, Fort Worth, Kennedale, and Rendon also lie within the district (only in nearby areas).
 A few Fort Worth and Kennedale residents are zoned mainly to go to Tarver-Rendon Elementary School, and a few Cedar Hill residents are zoned to go to Danny Jones Middle School and Mary Lillard Intermediate School.
 The district also extends into northeastern Johnson County.

 MISD has over 49 schools and district facilities.
 Among the facilities are six high schools, the Ben Barber Innovation Academy, a competition-level stadium, a natatorium complex, and a center for the performing arts.

 In 2011, the school district was rated "Academically Acceptable" by the Texas Education Agency.

 History

 The district integrated in 1965, the last public school system to do so in the United States.

 On June 23, 2020, Mansfield ISD School Board voted to keep their anti-discrimination policies, without mandating inclusive provisions for LGBTQ students and staff.
 The Mansfield Equality Coalition had requested the Mansfield ISD School Board include sexual orientation, gender identification, and gender expression.
 Training for LGBTQ issues offered by MISD's human resources is optional.

 On October 6, 2021, following a school shooting at Mansfield Timberview High School that injured four, Mansfield ISD organized a meeting with community members to discuss safety measures.

+On February 12, 2026, a student-led protest against ICE and TEA regulations on protesting took place at five MISD high school campuses; Mansfield High School, Lake Ridge High School, Timberview High School, Legacy High School and Summit High School.
+MISD released a statement stating they don’t condone the protesting in a post via Facebook: any student who walked out would be receiving a unexcused absence as consequence.